FxMorin/PistonLib/README.md

 ### In Progress
 - /pistonlib command to push/pull blocks with commands, override piston behavior for any block, and change config options in-game
-- Piston Crushing, json recipe system that allows blocks to be crushed by pistons to turn into other blocks.
+- Piston Crushing, json recipe system that allows item entities to be crushed by pistons to turn into other blocks.
 Also entity crushing API

 ### Current Piston Features
 - Configurable piston speed, per piston